Pupil Premium Strategy

 - Pupil Support – Curriculum Enrichment

-- Out of Hours Learning and educational visits e.g. Year 10 + 11 A*/A Maths and Further Maths sessions and Year 8 Big Bang Visit
+- Out of Hours Learning and educational visits e.g. Further Maths sessions and Year 7 Team Building

 - Accelerated Reading Programme.

 - Pupil Support – Study support and learning to learn